Jigglypuff: In anime

+This Jigglypuff's appearances began to decline, eventually making one last appearance in Pokémon: Advanced.
+It remained absent from the series until Pokémon the Series: Sun and Moon, where it once again became a recurring character.

-In 2006, Viz released ten DVDs based around individual Pokémon in celebration of Pokémons 10th anniversary in the United States.
+In 2006, Viz released ten DVDs based around individual Pokémon in celebration of Pokémons tenth anniversary in the United States.
 The Pokémon featured were determined by an online poll on pokemon.com.
-Out of 45 choices, Jigglypuff's received second place and was released as volume 2, with Pikachu's being the first volume.
+Out of forty-five choices, Jigglypuff's received second place and was released as volume two, with Pikachu's being the first volume.
 Another compilation of Pokémon anime episodes, including "The Song of Jigglypuff" in which Jigglypuff is introduced, is available on both VHS and DVD, entitled "Jigglypuff Pop", which was released by Viz Video (now Viz Media) and 4Kids Entertainment.
-Jigglypuff's last appearance was in Pokémon the Series: Ruby and Sapphires Advanced Generation after over a decade, and disappeared after.

-Another Jigglypuff appears in Pokémon the Movie: I Choose You!, but as a minor character Pokémon under its ownership of an unnamed girl Trainer, in which it has lost its battle against Ash's Charmander that has become middle-evolved Charmeleon, and then now fully-evolved Charizard during his battle against Cross's Incineroar.

 In printed adaptations

-In the Electric Tale of Pikachu manga, a girl named Mimi owns a Jigglypuff, who helps defend a herd of wild Clefairy from Jessie and James of Team Rocket.
-The Magical Pokémon Journey manga series has a female Jigglypuff as one of the main characters, parodying Hello Kitty, and is introduced to the series in a volume called Cooking With Jigglypuff.
+Jigglypuff appears in various Pokémon manga adaptations.
+The Magical Pokémon Journey manga series has a female Jigglypuff as one of the main characters, parodying Hello Kitty.
 The Jigglypuff in Magical Pokémon Journey is spoiled and rich, living in a mansion with Wigglytuff and Squirtle, the former being her sister and the latter her butler.
 Jigglypuff's Magic Lullaby is part of the Pokémon Tales series for very young children.
 Written by Megumi Hayashibara and illustrated by Kagemaru Himeno, it tells the story of a Jigglypuff who wants to make the other Pokémon happy by singing for them.
 Yet, as usual, her song puts them to sleep, and this makes her very sad until her friend helps her resolve the situation.

 In the Pokémon Adventures manga, one of the main characters, Green, has a Jigglypuff which is capable of swelling up to several times its size.
 This allows Green to float with it like a hot-air balloon as well as block narrow passageways—a tactic instrumental in helping Silver and her escape the Masked Man.
 It evolved in Breaking the Restraint into a Wigglytuff alongside two of Green's other Pokémon with the power of her Moon Stones.

 In other media

-Jigglypuff makes a cameo appearance in a season six episode of Last Week Tonight with John Oliver, in which the host accidentally kills one while playing Pokemon GO.
+Jigglypuff made a cameo appearance in a season six episode of Last Week Tonight with John Oliver, in which the host accidentally kills one while playing Pokémon GO.
 Jigglypuff is one of the Pokémon that appear in the Pokémon: Detective Pikachu film, voiced using archived recordings of Rachael Lillis from the anime.
-The character briefly appears at a coffee bar having accidentally put its trainer to sleep with its song.
+The character briefly appears at a coffee bar after it accidentally put its trainer to sleep with its song.